Morse-Bott cohomology from homological perturbation theory: Motivation From Homological Perturbation Theory

-The cascade construction was first introduced by Bourgeois \cite{bourgeois2002morse}.
-For each $C_i$ we choose a Morse-Smale pair $(f_i,g_i)$.\footnote{That is stable manifolds and unstable manifolds of $\nabla_{g_i} f_i$ intersect transversely.} Then the cascade cochain complex is defined to be
+The cascades construction was first introduced by Bourgeois \cite{bourgeois2002morse} and Frauenfelder \cite{frauenfelder2004arnold}.
+In the following, we review their constructions but in the cohomology context to align with Austin-Braam's construction.
+For each $C_i$, we choose a Morse-Smale pair $(f_i,g_i)$.\footnote{That is stable manifolds and unstable manifolds of $\nabla_{g_i} f_i$ intersect transversely.} Then the cascade cochain complex is defined to be